 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 The Purdue University Southwest neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Purdue University Southwest neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Purdue University Southwest neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Purdue University Southwest community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the Purdue University Southwest neighborhood has a greater concentration of residents currently enrolled in college than 99.8% of the neighborhoods in the U.S. With 87.3% of the population here attending college, this is very much a college-focused neighborhood.